karajones/karajones.github.io/dlx/dlx6.md

 > 4. Scroll through a file using `less`
 > 5. View the contents of compressed files using `less filename |` and `head` or `tail`

-You’ve already learned about having a peak into a directory using `ls`, but what about looking into your files?
+You’ve already learned about having a peek into a directory using `ls`, but what about looking into your files?
 How you approach this is determined by:
 1. what you want to know about your file
 2. how large the file is
 3. if the file is compressed